jonathanmv/self-run-blogs/healthy-home-office/writer.md

    3. Share the topic and keywords with the **writer**.
 2. Take on the role of the **writer**.
    1. Create a first draft based on the topic and keywords.
    2. Start a feedback loop with the **editor**.
-It will consist of 3 rounds.
       1. Share the draft with the **editor** to get their feedback.
       2. Take on the role of the **editor**.
-         1. Read the draft and provide feedback to the **writer** based on the requirements.
+         1. Read the draft and check if it meets the requirements.
+         2. Create a feedback message with the adjustments needed to meet the requirements.
-         2. Share the feedback with the **writer** and ask to adjust the blog post.
+         3. Share the feedback with the **writer** and ask to adjust the blog post.
       3. Take on the role of the **writer**.
-         1. Adjust the blog post based on the feedback from the **editor**.
+         1. Adjust the blog post based on the feedback from the **editor** to meet the requirements.
          2. Share the adjusted blog post with the **editor**.
+         3. Repeat the feedback loop until the blog post meets the requirements or a maximum of 5 times.
 3. Take on the role of the **graphics**.
    1. Describe the ideal image for the blog post.
    2. Output the image's description in the format `(description) --ar 3:2 --s 1000`.